Transclusion: Context neutrality

 Transclusion works better when transcluded sections of text are self-contained, so that the meaning and validity of the text is independent of context.
 For example, formulations like "as explained in the previous section" are problematic, because the transcluded section may appear in a different context, causing confusion.
 What constitutes "context-neutral" text varies, but often includes things like company information or boilerplate.
 To help overcome context sensitivity issues such as those aforementioned, systems capable of transclusion are often also capable of suppressing particular elements within the transcluded content.
 For example, Wikipedia can use tags such as "noinclude", "onlyinclude", and "includeonly" for this purpose.
 Typical examples of elements that often require such exceptions are document titles, footnotes, and cross-references; in this way, they can be automatically suppressed upon transclusion, without manual reworking for each instance.

 Parameterization

-Under some circumstances, and in some technical contexts, transcluded sections of text may not require strict adherence to the "context neutrality" principle, because the transcluded sections are capable of parameterization.
+Under some circumstances, and in some technical contexts, transcluded sections of text may not require strict adherence to the "context neutrality" principle, because context-dependent portions can be supplied through parameters or variable text.
 Parameterization implies the ability to modify certain portions or subsections of a transcluded text depending on exogenous variables that can be changed independently.
 This is customarily done by supplying a transcluded text with one or more substitution placeholders.
 These placeholders are then replaced with the corresponding variable values prior to rendering the final transcluded output in context.